-Everyone has heard the saying, "An apple a day, keeps the doctor away."
-Most believe the biggest benefit of an apple is that it's a low-calorie food.
+Everyone has heard the saying, "An apple a day keeps the doctor away."
+Most believe the most significant benefit of an apple is that it's a low-calorie food.
 Although this is true, it also has many other health benefits that will help you live longer, be stronger, and feel better, including the list below.

 Florida State University did a study where an older woman ate apples for six months.
-They found that overall they had 23% less of the bad cholesterol (LDL) and 4% more good cholesterol (HDL).
-This is believed to be because apples have pectin, which lowers bad cholesterol, also known as LDL cholesterol.
-You can lower your cholesterol by as much as 16 percent by eating two apples per day.
+They found that overall, they had 23% less of the bad cholesterol (LDL) and 4% more good cholesterol (HDL), which is believed to be because apples have pectin, which lowers bad cholesterol, also known as LDL cholesterol.
+You can reduce your cholesterol by as much as 16 percent by eating two apples per day.

-According to Journal of Alzheimer's Disease states that drinking apple juice may increase acetylcholine production in the brain, which assists in memory building, which was evident in mice who had Alzheimer's-like symptoms, while the journal Experimental Biology and Medicine states that part of why apples prevent cancer is because it contains quercetin, which reduces the number of free radicals in the body.
+According to the Journal of Alzheimer's Disease, drinking apple juice may increase acetylcholine production in the brain, which assists in memory building.
+During a study, they found that mice who had Alzheimer's-like symptoms, benefited from apple juice.
+The journal Experimental Biology and Medicine states that part of why apples prevent cancer is because it contains quercetin, which reduces the number of free radicals in the body.
 This same nutrient also helps prevent Alzheimer's and the progression of this horrible disease.

 This sweet treat is rich in Vitamin C, which is the main component in preventing infection and boosting the immune system.

 Maintains and Prevents Asthma